phadeline/profile-generator/README.md

 ## Credits and Collaborators
-The starter code for this project was provided by [kfergrocks](https://github.com/RutgersCodingBootcamp/RUT-VIRT-FSF-PT-10-2022-U-LOLC).
+The starter code for this project was provided by Rutgers Coding Bootcamp Instructor Kevin Ferguson, who's github can be found here: [kfergrocks](https://github.com/RutgersCodingBootcamp/RUT-VIRT-FSF-PT-10-2022-U-LOLC).
 The link to the starter code can be found at: https://github.com/RutgersCodingBootcamp/RUT-VIRT-FSF-PT-10-2022-U-LOLC/tree/main/10-OOP/02-Challenge